Cigarette smokers die an average of 10 years sooner

 If we take a fatalistic view of life, nothing is important.
 However, deep down inside, we feel that even though our life is finite, we can accomplish much.
 It is this desire to live a long, healthy life with our friends and loved ones that can provide a motivation to quit smoking.

 Many smokers feel that they are the masters of their own destiny and that they could quit smoking anytime they want, but then they convince themselves that they enjoy smoking and that they will not quit today.
 As time passes, the habit becomes ingrained until it becomes a lifestyle and an addiction that causes physical discomfort if stopped.
-The only way to stop smoking is to overcome the psychological dependence on tobacco and the physical addiction to nicotine.
+The only way to stop smoking is to overcome the psychological dependence on tobacco and treat the physical addiction to nicotine.

 Quit Smoking